m10ust/metaformers/README.md

 [Turn 25] Dolphin3: That implies adding a memory bank to the PostgreSQL schema… [Turn 26] GPT-OSS: Yes — and here’s the pseudo-code to implement it.

 Use it in a responsible manner.
-Change models as needed in the scripts to fit your stack.
+Adding powerful models in this loops could have deep implications.
+Change models as needed in the scripts to fit your tech stack.
+Stay curious and feed the loops!